The epic list of church volunteer opportunities

 • Trunk-or-Treat event during Halloween

 Some events may require more jobs than others.
 However, consider having either a director or small group committee to ensure the event planning stays on track.
-You’ll need church volunteers who can help plan, organize, and gather necessary resources and those who can help set up, take down, and on the day of the event.
+You’ll need members volunteering at church who can help plan, organize, and gather necessary resources, as well as those who can help set up and tear down on the day of the event.

 • Get the congregation excited about helping well in advance of the event.